Friday 27 March 2026

 Illawarra

-The last couple weeks have been packed full of exciting divisional events.
+The last couple weeks have been packed full of exciting Divisional events.
 One of the highlights was Divisional Football where Illawarra came out on top due to lots of determination and grit, everyone displayed amazing sportsmanship and it was an eventful morning.
-A big thank you to everyone who helped with Come Dine with Me, it was a fun, easter themed, evening with amazing food and we hope everybody enjoyed getting involved cooking, decorating or entertaining.
-The main focus in the coming weeks will be preparing for our last Parade Sunday before Founder’s day where Illawarra is a strong contender for the Parade Cup, we plan to give it our all and hopefully it is displayed in our marching and uniform.
+A big thank you to everyone who helped with Come Dine with Me, it was a fun, Easter themed, evening with amazing food and we hope everybody enjoyed getting involved cooking, decorating or entertaining.
+The main focus in the coming weeks will be preparing for our last College Parade on Pangbournian Day on Sunday 19 April where Illawarra is a strong contender for the Parade Cup, we plan to give it our all and hopefully it is displayed in our marching and uniform.
 We hope everyone has a well-earned rest over the Easter break and we wish those Year 11s and Upper Sixth luck with revising for exams.

 Erika and Kam, Chief Cadet Captains of Illawarra